New hurricane brewing in the Atlantic — and she's a monster

-While Texas is still struggling to recover from Harvey, more trouble was brewing Thursday out in the Atlantic — and her name was Irma.
+While Texas is still struggling to recover from Harvey, more trouble was brewing Thursday out in the Atlantic — and her name is Irma.

-Already packing 100-mph winds and strengthening rapidly, Hurricane Irma was about 3,000 miles southeast of Miami and heading west at a speed of 10 mph, the National Hurricane Center reported.
+Packing 115-mph winds and strengthening rapidly, Irma was declared a Category 3 hurricane just before 5 p.m. and was heading west at 12 mph and picking up speed, the National Hurricane Center reported.
+At the time, it was about 3,000 miles southeast of Miami.

 “Irma is forecast to become a major hurricane by tonight and is expected to be an extremely dangerous hurricane for the next several days,” the Hurricane Center warned in a bulletin.